 If, on the principle, the use of a knowledge assessment as an examination leading to the award (or not) of ECTS credits is fully in line with the practice of the European military institutes and the prescription of the Bologna process and is in position to ease and accelerate the recognition by the sending institutions of this acquis, the use of the level 2 questionnaires is normally not adapted to this purpose.
 First, the level 2 questionnaire is merely shaped for assessing the global level of knowledge acquired by the students but not the knowledge itself.
 It was drafted for assessing the efficiency of the module in spreading knowledge on CSDP mechanisms and issues, but not specifically on "EU and NATO cooperation", for example.
 In this module, this risk has been mitigated thanks to communication and exchanges between the organising team and the lecturers so that all the questions would be dealt with in the learning process.
-Then, the fact that the questionnaire is given a value of test, with the additional pressure of the result for the students, makes it difficult to use it also. as originally intended, as a "dispassionate" instrument for all CSDP modules for the assessment of the improvements of the global level of knowledge about CSDP in general.
-It may be proposed for next editions, therefore, that the level 2 questionnaire - possibly updated - is used only for the purpose of the evaluation of the module at its different stages and that a separate test, prepared by the organising team in close collaboration with the lecturers, is used for the examination of the participants at the end of their learning path.
+Then, the fact that the questionnaire is given a value of test, with the additional pressure of the result for the students, makes it difficult to use it also, as originally intended, as a "dispassionate" instrument for all CSDP modules for the assessment of the improvements of the global level of knowledge about CSDP in general.

+It shall be proposed for next editions, therefore, that the level 2 questionnaire - possibly updated - is used only for the purpose of the evaluation of the module at its different stages (beginning of the IDL, beginning of the residential phase, end of the residential phase) and that a separate test prepared by the organising team in close collaboration with the lecturers, possibly with 12 more questions, is used for the examination of the participants at the end of their learning path.